How to Choose the Right HOA Management Company

 • The minutes of the Emergency Meeting shall state the reason necessitating the Emergency Meeting.
 The minutes of the Emergency Meeting shall be read and approved at the next regularly scheduled meeting of the Board.

-Additionally, it is statutorily required that most topics must be discussed in Open Board Meetings, such as:
+Additionally, it is required by statute that most topics be discussed in Open Board Meetings, such as:

 • Annual Budget